victorsaly/correlateAI/README.md

 **CorrelateAI Pro** has evolved into a comprehensive multi-domain data correlation platform, demonstrating that AI-assisted development can rapidly expand from simple prototypes to sophisticated applications.

-**From 2 APIs to 7 live data sources.
-From economic data to space weather, geological events, and energy markets.
+**From 2 APIs to 9 live data sources.
+From economic data to space weather, geological events, energy markets, labor statistics, and health data.
 From prototype to production platform.**

 ✅ **7 Live API Integrations** - FRED, World Bank, Alpha Vantage, OpenWeather, NASA, USGS, EIA
 ✅ **51+ Real Datasets** - Economics, finance, climate, space, geology, energy